GuoBioinfoLab/DeRR/README.md

 * Research use in commercial setting
 * Use in a commercial product
 * Use for patient services or reports in a hospital setting
-* Please contact me at guoay@hust.edu.cn
+* Please contact me at guoanyuan@wchscu.cn